Study Mechanical Engineering

 Production engineering deals with the development and use of manufacturing processes, machine tools, with the methods of quality assurance, production metrology, process design, factory and logistics planning for parts production and assembly, and ergonomic design.

-Catching voices
+Catching students' voices

-Uni-Vlog with Mechanical Engineering student Lukas
+Uni vlog with Mechanical Engineering student Lukas

-Lukas Günther is studying mechanical engineering at the TU Dresden, majoring in "General and Constructive Mechanical Engineering".
-In the new student vlog of the TU Dresden he gives an insight into his numerous hobbies and occupations besides his studies.
-Lukas talks about the big role agriculture and the technology behind it plays in his life, where he volunteers everywhere and how he lives out his passion for photography and film.
+Lukas Günther is studying Mechanical Engineering at TU Dresden, majoring in General and Constructive Mechanical Engineering.
+In the new TU Dresden student vlog, he gives an insight into his numerous hobbies and activities alongside his studies.
+Lukas talks about the important role agriculture and the technology behind it play in his life, where he volunteers and how he lives out his passion for photography and film.

 © TU Dresden 2022